MoveMuma Fit & MoveMuma Restore Sessions

 Can I pay on a session-by-session basis?

-Given the small numbers in each program, therefore effectively making the sessions very personalised, we ask for each block of training to be paid in advance or we offer fortnightly direct debits.
+Given the small numbers in each program, therefore effectively making the sessions very personalised, we ask for each client in our MoveMuma Fit sessions to be on a weekly or fortnightly direct debit.

 However, we understand that like any new relationship, we need to get to know each other!
-So, we offer a $15 trial MoveMuma Fit sessions during our trial period each block for our MoveMuma sessions.
+So, we offer a $10 trial MoveMuma Fit sessions during our trial period each block for our MoveMuma Fit sessions.

 Can I do a trial session?